 Being unemployed does something to you.
 Yes it scares you financially but it can also force you into a situation to do things you would never do if you had a full time job or do things you never knew you were capable of doing.
 At least, that is how it was for us.

 “We started to worry”.
-It’s not cheap living in the San Francisco bay area and the life we created required high paying jobs to maintain that lifestyle.
+It’s not cheap living in the San Francisco bay area and the life we created required 2 high paying jobs to maintain that lifestyle.
 We knew we had to do something.
-Rather than sticking around and depleting our savings, we decided to cut our losses and get a fresh start on the east coast nearer to where our families lived and where the cost of living would be less.
+Rather than stick around and deplete our savings, we decided this was our chance to make our exit, cut our losses and get a fresh start on the east coast.
+Something we always wanted to do to be closer to our families.
+The east coast also was appealing because the cost of living was much lower than the San Francisco Bay area.
 We thought in the least, our money would last longer in a less expensive area.